 In Bangladesh, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Children with disabilities remain one of the most marginalized groups in the country and very few attend school.
-As an invisible and stigmatized group, they are more exposed to abuse, exploitation, and negligence.
-Since 2016 and for a period of four years, the organization’s Growing Together project, supported by IKEA Foundation, will develop accessible and secure play areas for children in refugee camps in Thailand, Bangladesh, and Pakistan.
-This project will enable 13,000 children with and without disabilities to play, learn and grow up together in a secure and inclusive environment.
+As an invisible and stigmatized group, they are more exposed to abuse, exploitation and negligence.
+From 2016 to 2020, Humanity & Inclusion led the Growing Together project, supported by IKEA Foundation, which enabled thousands of children to learn by playing in secure environments in refugee camps in Thailand, Bangladesh and Pakistan.

 Community Based Rehabilitation

 Humanity & Inclusion launched a project in 2011 that aimed to strengthen the skills of community based rehabilitation professionals.

 In the county, 35 local community-based organizations have improved their knowledge of community-based rehabilitation.